cmstas/Software/pyRootPlotMaker/README.md

 1. Custom color schemes
 2. More customizability for positioning, size, etc of text/legend
 3. Ability for multiple data histograms, e.g. for comparing 2 different years.
-4. Function to convert histograms to more accurate Poisson errors (i.e. using gamma function quantiles)
 4. More than 2 histograms in `plotComparison`